-Here is a small segment of a restoration that came in from about 6 years ago.
+Here is a small segment of a restoration from my archive that was completed in 2006.
 I thought it would be an interesting little segment of this repair to show the building of a replica/replacement bridge for the badly damaged original.

 The original bridge had holes on each end right through the pyramid peaks, as well as many cracks and worn holes.
 Problems with the spruce footprint also dictated the replacement be slightly larger than the original.